Boom!June 4 - 22, 2006

 Enjoying the sunset on the east side of the island, on a boardwalk that takes you from the street over the dunes.

-a big pot with Cajun spice bags.
-We boiled huge local shrimp, snow crab, link sausage, potatoes, onions, and ears of corn.
+local shrimp, snow crab, link sausage, potatoes, onions, and ears of corn.
 When all the food was cooked, it was drained and dumped out on a table—paper-covered for easy clean-up later.
 We ate mostly with our hands, and despite being joined by friends, had lots left over for future meal creation.
 One word: YUM.

 As for the cities we were there to see, we turned to the professionals.
 Tour guides can actually earn a living in Savannah and Charleston because the cities are effectively marketed as historical destinations, and what is history but stories?
 We took a trolley-bus tour in Savannah with comp tickets provided by Linda, who runs a tour and events company of her own, Tales of the South